Our Labs

 Archana Sanjay, Ph.D.

-Associate Professor of Orthopaedic Surgery and Medicine
+Associate Professor of Orthopedic Surgery and Medicine

-Vice Chair, Biomedical Science Graduate Program
+Chair, Biomedical Science Graduate Program

 Justin King

-M2 Graduate Student, Orthopaedic Surgery and Medicine
+M2 Graduate Student, Orthopedic Surgery and Medicine

 Archana Sanjay, Ph.D.